-- overlook the ability to facilitate the system down its own path through to it’s own version of congruent change
+- overlook helping the system design it’s own version of congruent change;

-- are relegated to managing the fallout when the stable system reaches Cognitive Dissonance and is forced to defend itself.
+- are left managing the fallout when the stable system is forced to defend itself.

-- The full complement of elements and that created the problem and represent the status quo must be assembled and recognized [Note: this applies to making an individual decision since each of us is an individual system.];
+- The full complement of elements that created the existing problem must be assembled and recognized;

 - Everyone/everything within the system must accept that it’s not possible to fix the problem with known resources;

-- All of the elements (people, policies, rules, relationships, etc.) that will be effected by a new solution – i.e. change – must begin by understanding, buying-in to, and accounting for, the ways they’d be changing to ensure the path they design for better funtioning leads them to homeostasis.
+- All of the elements (people, policies, rules, relationships, etc.) that will be affected by a new solution – i.e. change – must understand, buy-in to the ways they’d be changing to ensure they end up balanced.

 Until all that happens the system will resist change (or buying, or learning, or eating healthy or or) regardless of the level of need or the efficacy of the solution.
-And because of the unconscious, historic elements involved, for congruent change to occur, those inside the system must design their own route to acceptable change.
-And as outside influencers we actually cause our own resistance by pushing our agendas, when we can actually lead Others through to their own change.
+Indeed outside influencers actually cause resistance.

 - Maintain Functional Stability.
-Systems must maintain homeostasis.
-Their current functioning, even when problematic, has been finely honed over time, waking up every day maintaining the Behaviors, rules, goals, etc. that created the problem to begin with.
+Any change initiative must maintain the foundational balance of the original system.
+The current functioning, even when problematic, has been finely honed over time, waking up every day maintaining the Behaviors, rules, goals, etc. that created the problem to begin with.
 Change is not so simple as shoving in a new Behavior.
-Remember: a system doesn’t judge itself as ‘good’ or ‘bad’.
-It just is.
-And it keeps ticking over the same way day after day.

 - Achieve Buy-In.
-Whether consciously or unconsciously, a system will resist anything from outside that threatens the status quo, regardless of the efficacy of the change.
-For successful change to occur, the system must recognize exactly what fallout will occur when anything shifts or is added, and how each affected element must modify itself in a way that maintains the integrity of the system (i.e. Systems Congruence).
+For a system to be willing to change successfully, to avoid resistance, a system must understand the risk of change; recognize exactly what fallout will occur when anything is added, and how each affected element must modify to maintain the integrity of the system.
 I can’t say this enough: the system is sacrosanct, quite separate from whatever reasons an influencer uses to change it.